Life moves quickly. It’s easy to get distracted. But that can be costly.

 - Plan Annual Notice of Change document

-If you manage to miss both Black Friday and Cyber Week, know that you will likely have another chance to snag a deal on the second Monday of December, aka Green Monday.
+If you manage to miss both Black Friday and Cyber Week — which is going on now — know that you will likely have another chance to snag a deal on the second Monday of December, aka Green Monday.

 This retail holiday was started by eBay in 2007 because the second Monday of December was historically the company’s best day of the year for sales.

-The annual open enrollment period for Obamacare health insurance policies started Nov.
+The annual open enrollment period for Affordable Care Act health insurance policies started Nov.
 1 and ends Dec.
 15.

-If you buy coverage through one of the health insurance marketplaces created by the Affordable Care Act (ACA) of 2010, this period is your opportunity to enroll or re-enroll in a plan for 2020.
-(All 2019 plans will end on Dec.
-31, regardless of enrollment date.)
+If you buy coverage through one of the health insurance marketplaces created by the Affordable Care Act (ACA) of 2010, this period is your opportunity to enroll or re-enroll in a plan for 2021.

 - Open enrollment checklist